GambitAnimating/ChatAppPython/README.md

  - python3 -m pip install "Pillow"
  - python3 -m pip install "bcrypt"
 ### Windows
-- py-m pip install "Pillow"
+- py -m pip install "Pillow"
 - py -m pip install "bcrypt"
 ## How to use
-Simply run the application by running `GouldJedFinalProject.py`
+Simply run the application by launching from `GouldJedFinalProject.py`
 #### The first screen you'll be greated by is the Login Screen
 - From this screen simply Login if you have an account or click the register button if you don't.